psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 the decompressed GT-ZIP data is NumBlocks\*2.<br/>

 #### Encrypted iki
-The first 20h byte of the iki header & data are encrypted.
+The first 20h byte of the iki header &amp; data are encrypted.
 Among others, the ID 3800h is inverted (=C7FFh).
 To decrypt them:<br/>
 ```
   [buf+00h]=[buf+00h] XOR FFFFFFFFh